cybozu-go/coil/README.md

 Version 1 is maintained in [release-1.1](https://github.com/cybozu-go/coil/tree/release-1.1) branch.

-Requirements
+Dependencies
 ------------

-- Linux with routing software such as [BIRD][].
-- Kubernetes Version
-    - 1.18
+- Kubernetes Version: 1.18
     - Other versions are likely to work, but not tested.

+- (Optional) Routing software
+    - Coil has a simple routing software for flat L2 networks.
+    - If your network is not flat, use BIRD or similar software to advertise the routes.

 Features
 --------

-Refer to [the design document](./docs/design.md) for more information on these features.

 - Address pools

     Coil can have multiple pools of IP addresses for different purposes.
-    For instance, you may have a pool of global IP addresses for Internet-facing pods and a pool of private IP addresses for the other pods.

-    If you run out of addresses, you can add additional addresses to the pool.
+    By setting a special annotation to a namespace, you can specify a pool for the pods in that namespace.

+- IPv4/IPv6 dual stack

+    In addition to IPv4-only and IPv6-only stacks, Coil can define dual stack address pools.

 - Running with any routing software

-    Each node is assigned blocks of addresses, and these addresses need to be advertised by some routing software to enable inter-node communication.
+    Coil provides a simple router for clusters where all the nodes are in a flat L2 network.
+This router, called `coil-router`, is optional.

-    Coil exports these addresses to an unused Linux kernel routing table.
-    Routing software such as [BIRD][] can import routes from the table and advertise them.
+    For more complex networks, Coil exports routing information to an unused kernel routing table.
+By importing the routes from the table, any routing software can advertise them.

 - On-demand NAT for egress traffics